 VRS can’t always connect the dots

-It takes children years to make connections between letters, words and thousands of different “things.”
-At it’s core, VRS is a computer.
+It takes children years to make connections between letters, words and thousands of different nuances—why should we assume VRS technology is any different?
+At its core, VRS is a computer.
 A technology created to document exactly what it hears.
 And it does just that–it records exactly what it hears.
 Which is actually a really big issue, especially for an industry like healthcare.

 VRS can experience problems recognizing things like brand names, uncommon surnames and nouns.
 Usually these are words subjected to inflections–such as using the possessive form.